jonahsandersgaming/mee6/README.md

 Now, the dashboard is accessible at your machines local ip address, which should be something like `192.168.1.xx` or `192.168.x.xx`.

-To make it accessable to the outside world you must port forward.
+To make it accessible to the outside world you must port forward.
 Visit this website for help on port fowarding:

 https://portforward.com/router.htm

 If you have a domain you can use Cloudflare, point your domain at your IP address, and update the config file to host the dashboard on a public domain!

-# Running Mee6
+# Running Mee6 (desktop/SSH)

 At this point, the aliases set in `.bashrc` will need to be active.
 For that to happen, `bash` must be restarted.
 This can mean closing and reopening your SSH session, closing and opening your terminal emulator, or simply rebooting.
 If you are extra paranoid and would like things as smooth as possible, the latter is probably the best idea.

-Oce you get back to a shell, drop to a root prompt.
+Once you get back to a shell, drop to a root prompt.

 `sudo -i`